GriffinRichards/Porymap-Animation/GUIDE.md

 ```
 These are the files containing the animation data.
 If you would like to use your own file you need only change the filepath.

-By defaut these files contain animation data for all of the vanilla animations in each game version.
+By default these files contain animation data for all of the vanilla animations in each game version.
 If you would like to delete the files for the versions you are not using you may replace all 3 filepaths with the same file, or replace the exports with empty objects, e.g.
 ```
 import {tilesetsData as em}   from './animations_pokeemerald.js';
 export const versionData = [{}, {}, em];
 ```
 Which data set in `versionData` that gets used depends on the value of `base_game_version` in your project's `porymap.project.cfg` file. `pokeruby` will use the first, `pokefirered` the second, and `pokeemerald` the third.

-## Custom Animations
+## Animation data format

 After customizing settings you may want to add or change tile animations.
 Navigate to and open the `animations_<version>.js` file your project uses.
 If you're not sure which of the 3 it uses, see above.